Skip to content

 Why Many Labs Prefer Direct2Lab for PCR Plates

-1. Direct2Lab’s validated white 96 well plate design
+1. Validated white 96-well PCR plate design

 Direct2Lab PCR plates are engineered for high-sensitivity qPCR workflows, featuring thin-wall polypropylene for rapid thermal transfer, uniform well geometry, and reflective white optics optimized for fluorescence detection.
 Validation includes mapping fluorescence uniformity and checking well-to-well thermal consistency.